 Every Day Looks Better When You Focus on Gratitude

-My husband and I live in an apartment, which means I don't have granite countertops or shiplap on my walls.
+My husband and I live in an apartment, which means I don't have quartz countertops or shiplap on my walls.
 My kitchen appliances are white, not stainless steel, and I'm never going to have hardwood floors.
 I guess that means I'm out-of-date and off-trend, so I should hate my house and commence complaining about it regularly.
 In fact, we should probably just move!